Policy · Creativity · Game

 02

-Submit a short response addressing the principle through your lens.
+Submit a short response addressing the principle through your organisation's lens.
 How would Buck approach efforts to expose transnational corruption?
 What would Sea Shepherd propose to combat AI-fueled disinformation?
+Would Taylor Swift set minimum rental property standards?
+The challenge is to adopt the lens of the organisation and come up with an approach to the policy question.

 03